Table of contents

 Here is a short explanation of command we used:

-• kubectl run trivy-scan— it creates a new Kubernetes resource named trivy-scan.
+— it creates a new Kubernetes resource namedtrivy-scan

-• --image=aquasec/trivy:latest- it specifies the container image that we want to run as part of the created Kubernetes resource.
-Kubernetes will pull Trivy image from a container registry aquasec/trivy and use the latest tag.
+- it specifies the container image that we want to run as part of the created Kubernetes resource.
+Kubernetes will pull Trivy image from a container registryaquasec/trivy

-• --rm- automatically remove the created resource like our pod once it has completed its task.
+- automatically remove the created resource like our pod once it has completed its task.-it

-• -it-i stands for interactive, -t stands for terminal.
-It allocates an interactive terminal session inside the container to run commands inside the container.
+stands for terminal.
+It allocates an interactive terminal session inside the container to run commands inside the container.-- trivy --no-progress my-app:latest

-• -- trivy --no-progress my-app:latest— it essentially runs the trivy scanner with specific options and targets the my-app:latest container image for scanning. --no-progresstells Trivy not to display progress information during the scan.
-It may be useful for scripting or automation purposes when you want to capture the scan results without any additional output.
+tells Trivy not to display progress information during the scan.
+It may be useful for scripting or automation purposes when you want to capture the scan results without any additional output.my-app:latest

 Scanning a Container Image